ShiZhenze/ecommerce-account-security/README.md

 ### A.3 A short lockout is a scheduling parameter

-The coursework locks for ten seconds, then resets the counter automatically.
+The original locks for ten seconds, then resets the counter automatically.

 Ten seconds is a real deterrent to a person typing at a prompt.
 To a script it is a delay to schedule around.
-Against automation, a short fixed lockout imposes almost no cost on the attacker while imposing the full cost on any customer who has forgotten their password — which is the reasoning behind the escalating scheme in decision 3.3.
+Against automation, a short fixed lockout imposes almost no cost on the attacker while imposing the full cost on any customer who has forgotten their password — which is the reasoning behind the escalating scheme in decision 3.2.

 ---